 So much in the film — even beyond its obvious pruning from Paths of Glory (its character arc is nearly identical) and Apocalypse Now — is clichéd enough to induce groaning.
 Even in a film from 1986, there’s something awfully shady about having to sit through this or that soon-to-be-killed soldier fawning over photographs of his girl back home.
 I find equally tiresome the suggestion that the overwhelming majority of the men who went to war started killing every random person they saw just for fun with no provocation whatsoever, all because of Stress or Masculity or something, and I can’t be sure how much Stone expects us to learn from this.
 The movie rebukes these rapid transitions but offers no familiarity with the characters to allow the audience to comprehend their flight off the handle, so it’s basically Taxi Driver in the field.
 Only here, Travis Bickle is two separate characters: the peaceful and logical Sgt.
 Elias (Willem Dafoe) is hamhandedly mirrored by Tom Berenger’s sneering, sadistic Sgt.
 Barnes — while Charlie Sheen stands blankly observing it all.
 Elias, whose most distinctive scene involves hashish and homoerotic eye contact, of course must for maximum metaphorical power be murdered by Barnes for no reason whatsoever, and he must wave out his arms and collapse dramatically to the ground — for the Oscar reel as much as for us.

 I suppose that in a way it’s somewhat believable that the soldiers would become more at risk from one another than from Vietnamese, but I’m sickened by the fact that they felt the need to allow Sheen to state this in total straightfaced, irony-free fashion: “I think now, looking back, we did not fight the enemy; we fought ourselves.
 The enemy was in us.
 The war is over for me now, but it will always be there, the rest of my days.
 As I’m sure Elias will be, fighting with Barnes for what Rhah called ‘possession of my soul.’
 There are times since, I’ve felt like a child, born of those two fathers.
 But be that as it may, those of us who did make it have an obligation to build again.
 To teach to others what we know, and to try with what’s left of our lives to find a goodness and a meaning to this life.”
 No fucking way a human being wrote that whopper.
 It’s as bad as Peter Graves’ tirade at the end of It Conquered the World.
 What’s worse is it then fades to a disclaimer dedicating the movie to the men who fought and died in Vietnam.
-I’m sure they appreciate it, Oliver.
-Now go play with your friends.
+I’m sure they appreciate it.

 Stone’s pretension is toned down some on this outing, I guess because he wanted to win them Oscars.
 (He did.)
 Instead of being horrendously obnoxious like The Doors and JFK, the movie is at worst just vaguely annoying.
 The characters simply don’t make sense and any opportunity to provide them with depth that would justify the “two fathers” routine above, a shameless exercise in screenwriting-course-within-script, is wasted.
 Dafoe is magnificent.
 Most of the other cast members are adequate.
 Charlie Sheen is a robot; his expression does not change for the entire two hour running time.
 Technically it’s all polished enough.
 There is a pretty stupid bit with the screen becoming black & white because the prior scene was just so intense, man.
 And the colors in the battle sequences — purple and green and red light-show explosions everywhere — are ludicrously campy where the use of nightmare hues in Apocalypse Now was poetic and surreal.